cisco-ce/roomos.cisco.com/doc/MTR/WebexCall.md

 ### Webex whiteboarding

-Webex whiteboard is available in Webex meetings.
+Webex whiteboards are available in Webex meetings.
 You can automatically see Whiteboards shared by others in the meeting.
 On Devices with a touch display, you can open whiteboards in collaborative mode, and a new whiteboard can be started from a button in the in-meeting call controls.

 Note that save, duplicate, and delete workflows are not offered on devices with Microsoft Teams Rooms.
 Whiteboards created from a device with Microsoft Teams Rooms will be automatically deleted when the meeting ends.